“Consult your dentist before trying new home remedies.”

 To Use: If you want, put your dry brush in the jar or pick up a tiny amount from the tube.
 Brush carefully for two minutes each day.

 To Store: Always store the product in a closed container placed in a cool, dry area.
 When well stored, it will last to 3 months.
-The oil can come to the surface a little; stir it briefly before use.
+There is a chance that the oil might be slightly floating on top; just stir it well before you use it.

 👉 Use this remineralizing toothpaste recipe as a daily ritual.
-Apply it consistently for 4-6 weeks to start experiencing less sensitivity and smoother teeth.
+If you want to feel less sensitivity and have really smooth teeth; you should apply it consistently for 4-6 weeks.

 Safety Guide: People That Should Not Use This Product & Why